 When you don’t have coverage in your name and at your address, then it could cause issues in many states with electronic verification systems.

-How do the addresses work on your auto insurance policy?
+Can you put two different addresses on your auto insurance policy?

-Regardless of what the registration rules are in the state, you’re allowed to use two separate addresses on all auto insurance policies because each address will be used differently.
+Regardless of what the registration rules are in the state, you’re allowed to use two separate addresses on all car insurance policies because each address will be used differently.

 The first address that you’ll see on all of your insurance documents is your mailing address.
 This is where the documents are sent and where envelopes are addressed.